SYZ mirror symmetry for toric varieties: Mirror symmetry for compact toric varieties

 where $\text{hol}_\nabla(\partial \beta)$ denotes the holonomy of the connection $\nabla$ around the loop $\partial\beta$ and $q = (q_1, \ldots, q_r) \in \mathcal{M}_A$ are complexified K\"ahler parameters. \end{defn}

 \begin{remark} In general, the sum \eqref{eqn:W^LF} involves infinitely many terms.
-In order to make sense of it, one needs to regard $q_a$'s as formal Novikov variables and regard \eqref{eqn:W^LF} as a formal power series over the Novikov ring.
-However, for simplicity, we will always assume that all power series converge in this paper so that we can work over $\bC$.
+In order to make sense of it, one needs to regard the $q_a$'s as formal Novikov variables and regard \eqref{eqn:W^LF} as a formal power series over the Novikov ring.
+However, for simplicity of exposition, we will always assume that the power series in this paper all converge so that we can work over $\bC$.
 (We will see later that these series indeed converge in the semi-Fano case.)
 Then we can regard $W^\text{LF}_q$ as a family of holomorphic functions parameterized by $q = (q_1, \ldots, q_r) \in \mathcal{M}_A$. \end{remark}

 In \cite{Chan-Leung10a}, mirror symmetry for toric Fano manifolds was used as a testing ground to see how useful fiberwise Fourier--type transforms, or SYZ transforms, could be in the investigation of the geometry of mirror symmetry.